-The 2020 Stormwater Quality Control Criteria Plan (2020 SWQCCP) for the City of Stockton (City) and County of San Joaquin (County) is an update to the 2009 SWQCCP.
-The 2020 SWQCCP reflects the most recent Phase I municipal stormwater National Pollutant Discharge Elimination System (NPDES) permit requirements (NPDES Permit) (Section 1.3) and new statewide trash control requirements (Section 1.6).
+The 2020 Stormwater Quality Control Criteria Plan (2020 SWQCCP) for the City of Stockton (City) and Phase I and Phase II areas of the County of San Joaquin (County) is an update to the 2009 SWQCCP.
+The 2020 SWQCCP reflects the most recent municipal stormwater National Pollutant Discharge Elimination System (NPDES) permit requirements (NPDES Permit) (Section 1.3) and new statewide trash control requirements (Section 1.6).